codinglead/codinglead.github.io/_posts/2018-11-09-typecasting-coercion-in-javascript.md

 * == coerces the type
 * === requires equivalent types

-the problem with double equal is what you expect to happen might not happen.
-You have to be a master at coercion to fully utilize the double equal and everyone else reading your code as well needs to have a good understanding on coercion. if you know what the types will be, use double equals when in doubt use triple equals.
+The problem with double equal is what you expect to happen might not happen.
+You have to be a master at coercion to fully utilize the double equal and everyone else reading your code as well needs to have a good understanding on type coercion.
+If you know what the types will be, use double equals when in doubt use triple equals.

 ![equality in javascript]({{ site.baseurl }}/images/equality-in-javascript.png "equality in javascript")